yueyin97/ecommerce-Spring-Security-OAuth-Hibernate/README.md

 - Shopping cart for users to add and remove products
 - Checkout process with order summary and payment integration
 - User authentication and authorization with Spring Security and OAuth
-- Admin dashboard for managing products, orders, and users

 ## Installation